All Episodes

 Then came the gun battles and the chemical explosions that shook the restored Victorians in New Orleans, Algiers Point neighborhood.

-The hurricane was a breeze compared with the crime and terror that followed, said Greg Harrick Harris, a psychotherapist who lives in the battered area.
+The hurricane was a breeze compared with the crime and terror that followed, said Greg Harris, a psychotherapist who lives in the battered area.

-As life returned to this close-knit neighborhood three weeks after Hurricane Katrina residents said they hoped their experience could convince political leaders to get serious about the violence and the poor services that have long been an unfortunate hallmark of their city.
+As life returned to this close-knit neighborhood three weeks after Hurricane Katrina, residents said they hoped their experience could convince political leaders to get serious about the violence and the poor services that have long been an unfortunate hallmark of their city.

 I think now it's a wake-up call, said Greg Harris.

-After the storm, the neighborhood association had to act as law enforcement, an emergency response unit as city services collapsed and the police force was unable to protect them.
+After the storm, the Neighborhood Association had to act as law enforcement, an emergency response unit, as city services collapsed and the police force was unable to protect them.

 Citizens organized armed patrols and checked on the elderly.